infobyte/faraday/doc/overview.rst

 `SQLAlchemy`_
 ^^^^^^^^^^^^^

-A really powerful Object Relational Mapper for Python that allows us to map results of SQL queries to instances of Python objects
+A really powerful but complex Object Relational Mapper for Python that allows us to map results of SQL queries to instances of Python objects.
+Sometimes it looks made by Java developers rather than Python devs.

 `Flask-Classful`_
 ^^^^^^^^^^^^^^^^^